 Who gets temporary accommodation?

-Whether or not a household is offered temporary accommodation and how long they can stay there will depend on their homelessness status.
+Whether a household is offered temporary accommodation and how long they can stay there will depend on their homelessness status.
 There are three main classes of homeless applicants that must be provided with temporary accommodation.

 If there is reason to believe that the applicant may be eligible and may be homeless and may be in priority need the council will have a duty to provide interim accommodation until a decision on what duty is owed to the applicant is reached;

 If the council has made a decision that the household is eligible, intentionally homeless and in priority need the council will have a duty to provide accommodation for a reasonable period to allow time for the applicant to find alternative accommodation;

 - If the council has made a decision that the household is eligible, homeless, in priority need and not intentionally homeless the applicant will be owed the main homelessness duty.
 In these circumstances, accommodation will be provided until the household is offered suitable permanent accommodation or the duty comes to an end for another reason.

 The council can provide temporary accommodation in other circumstances if the applicant requests it.
 For instance, a household that has requested a review of the council's decision on their homelessness application can ask for accommodation to be provided while the review is carried out.
 In these circumstances, we will consider the request, but do not have a duty to provided accommodation.